chundrum/chundrum/README.md

 - 👋 Hi, I’m @chundrum
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning
 - 🌱 I’m currently learning .js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 How to reach me ..

 <!---
 chundrum/chundrum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.